We support better justice through research, education and grants

 Reappointed by the Victorian Attorney-General (2021)

-Stephen is a Partner at Deloitte Touche Tohmatsu Asia Pacific in its Audit and Assurance division.
+Stephen was formerly a Partner at Deloitte Touche Tohmatsu Asia Pacific.

 Rowan McRae